farirpgs/fari-app/lib/docs/fate-stunts.md

 - **I’ve Read about That!** You’ve read hundreds—if not thousands—of books on a wide variety of topics.
 You can spend a fate point to use Lore in place of any other skill for one roll or exchange, provided you can justify having read about the action you’re attempting.
 (Fate Core, p.115)
 - **Keeper of Folklore.** +2 to Lore when recalling the history or legends of your people.
 (Peter Blake)
 - **Legal Eagle.** +2 to overcome or create an advantage with Lore, whenever you are finding or exploiting loopholes in the law. (adapted from Spirit of the Century SRD, §6.18.2)
-- **Meteorologist.** You are trained as a meteorologist and so you are skilled at weather prediction. +2 to Lore when creating advantages to do with the weather. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+- **Meteorologist.** You are trained as a meteorologist and so you are skilled at weather prediction. +2 to Lore when creating advantages to do with the weather.
 - **World Court.** (requires Legal Eagle.)
 Your exposure to international law is so extensive that you’re at ease in any situation involving legal wrangling, wherever you are.
 You never suffer any increased difficulty from a lack of familiarity with the laws of your locale; your experience is so broad that you’ve either know it already, or can make highly educated guesses about how it functions.
 (Spirit of the Century SRD, §6.18.2)

 ## Notice Stunts